Choosing Quality Lubricants Will Help Reduce Operational Expenses

 - Do you have the right quality and type lubricant for the right application?

-- Does your lubricant manufacturer comply with the European & UK Lubricant Industry standards?
+- Does your lubricant manufacturer comply with the European and UK Lubricant Industry standards?

 - Does your lubricant manufacturer have OEM approvals?